OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

 Step 4.
 Configure Prometheus [Front-end]
 ================================================================================

-The OpenNebula Prometheus package comes with a simple script that automatically configure the scrape endpoints for your cloud.
-First, make sure all your hosts are properly listed with onehost command, for example:
+The OpenNebula Prometheus package comes with a simple script that automatically configures the scrape endpoints for your cloud.
+First, make sure all your hosts are properly listed with the onehost command, for example:

 .. prompt:: bash $ auto